 One of the most important things to consider when taking care of your extensions is to ensure that you are using the proper hair products.
 This will make all the difference in whether your extensions will tangle or stay soft and manageable.
 Be sure to check the ingredient listing and ensure you don’t see the words: SLS, Sodium Lauryl Sulfate, Sodium Laureth Sulfate, Alcohol Denat, Ethanol, SD Alcohol 40, Propanol, Isopropyl, and Propyl.

 Purchasing sulfate-free and alcohol-free products is a necessity.
-These ingredients strip the hair of its natural oils which, in turn, makes the hair drier and more prone to tangling or matting.
+These ingredients strip the hair of its natural oils which, in turn, make the hair drier and more prone to tangling or matting.
 Prolonged use of these ingredients can affect the integrity of the hair, shortening the lifespan of your hair extensions significantly.
 Remember, products that are free from sulfates might not produce much lather, as this is the specific ingredients used to create those soapy suds, however, these products will do just as good of a job cleaning your hair extensions without stripping the hair of moisture.

 There are many products out there that have sulfates and alcohol hidden in their formulas.
 Not all companies claiming to make sulfate-free shampoos are truly free of sulfates.
 This is why it is important to know what to look for when reading ingredients.